vivaria/edisonrul.ing/docs/source/cards/v/vanitys-fiend.md

 ### Card Rulings

-● While this effect is applying, "Future Fusion" cannot be activated, nor can it Summon a Monster during the 2nd Standby Phase.
+*   While this effect is applying, "Future Fusion" cannot be activated, nor can it Summon a Monster during the 2nd Standby Phase.
-●If this card is destroyed by battle, the ② stops applying in Substep 6 ("Tragoedia"'s effect can't be activated).
+*   If this card is destroyed by battle, the ② stops applying in Substep 6 ("Tragoedia"'s effect can't be activated).